Have questions? We're here.

 Witches' Market of La Paz

-History
+Bolivia History

 The Spanish arrived in 1531, and Francisco Pizarro and Diego de Almagro made their way inward looking for wealth and land.
 They returned to Spain to look for reinforcements in order to return to the New World.
 Return he did, marching into Cajamarca, in northern Peru, before capturing, ransoming and executing the Inca emperor, Atahualpa, in 1533.

-Modern day Bolivia was referred to as Alto Peru by the new Spanish governors.
+Modern-day Bolivia was referred to as Alto Peru by the new Spanish governors.
 Bolivia was so far away from the new capital of Lima on the coast that most indigenous Bolivians were initially unaffected by the conquest.
 This all changed, however, with the discovery of silver in Potosi.
 The mines of Cerro Rico, or the Rich Hill, would make the Spanish crown richer than even a king could dream.
 Thousands of fortune hunters from Europe poured into Bolivia, and Potosi became the largest city in the Americas overnight.
 In the following centuries, millions of conscripted Indians would die in the atrocious mines of Potosi.
-The Spanish soldier, administrators, adventurers, and settlers became a strong landed aristocracy, and the indigenous people of Bolivia were reduced to tenant farmers and slaves.
+The Spanish soldiers, administrators, adventurers, and settlers became a strong landed aristocracy, and the indigenous people of Bolivia were reduced to tenant farmers and slaves.

 With such wealth and poverty living side by side, Bolivia, it was only a matter of time before rebellion ignited in Bolivia.
 It was in Sucre that the first call for independence in Spanish America sprang.
 After independence in 1824, Alto Peru became the Republic of Bolivia.
 With much territory, Bolivia was a precious target for invaders looking for land.
 This became obvious when Chile attacked in 1879, igniting the War of the Pacific.
-Chile in the end triumphed and took the only coastline Bolivia ever had.
+Chile, in the end, triumphed and took the only coastline Bolivia ever had.
 In the following years, Peru, Brazil, Argentina, and Paraguay each carved away at Bolivia.

 Bolivia has undergone 191 governments since independence.
 It has been ruled by corrupt officials and hard-line military juntas.
 Finally, in 1982 a leftist civilian movement called the Movimiento de la Izquierda Revolucionario won the election against the military.
 This government began the difficult job of reforming the government into a true democracy.